CommunicationSeptember 1, 2024 · 8 min read

 Setting Boundaries Via Text: Scripts That Actually Work

-Done poorly, text boundaries invite argument, open negotiation, or produce a wall of defensive text that derails everything.
+Done poorly, text boundaries invite argument, open negotiation, or a wall of defensive text that derails everything.
 Done well, they're clean, documentable, and surprisingly effective.

 This is a practical guide to what actually works.